sfox-developer/challenge-checker/ai/05-routing-and-controllers.md

   - Validates input
   - Regenerates slug if name changed
   - Updates all fields
-  - Redirects to index with success message
+  - Redirects to index page with success toast
+  - Flash message: 'Category updated successfully!'

 - `destroy(Category $category)` - Delete category
   - Checks if category is in use (has goals)